Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 # External and Internal Brains

 The **External** and **Internal** types of Brains work in different phases of training.
-When training your agents, set their Brain types to **External**; when using the trained models, set their Brain types to **Internal**.
+When training your Agents, set their Brain types to **External**; when using the trained models, set their Brain types to **Internal**.

 ## External Brain

 When [running an ML-Agents training algorithm](Training-ML-Agents.md), at least one Brain object in a scene must be set to **External**.
-This allows the training process to collect the observations of agents using that Brain and give the agents their actions.
+This allows the training process to collect the observations of Agents using that Brain and give the Agents their actions.

-In addition to using an External Brain for training using the ML-Agents learning algorithms, you can use an External Brain to control agents in a Unity environment using an external Python program.
+In addition to using an External Brain for training using the ML-Agents learning algorithms, you can use an External Brain to control Agents in a Unity environment using an external Python program.
 See [Python API](../ml-agents/README.md) for more information.